 The Bev Hartig Huntington’s Disease Foundation was founded in 2011 as a vehicle for funding research to find a cure for Huntington’s Disease.
 The Foundation has a three-pronged mission to educate, fund and believe that one day Huntington’s Disease will be eradicated.

 Inspired by her own diagnosis and the gradual on-set of symptoms, Bev Hartig gathered friends and neighbors to form a committee to help her fulfill her dream of creating a fundraiser to raise awareness of Huntington’s Disease and money to help find a cure.
 The inaugural event was held in 2010 and raised over $88,000 in a single evening.
 The Foundation was formed as the vehicle for awarding those monies to researchers with cutting edge approaches to seeking a cure.
-In the past 11 years the TBHHDF has awarded nearly $1,800,000 to Huntington’s research.
+In the past 12 years the TBHHDF has awarded over $2.5 million to Huntington’s research.

 Dollars donated to Huntington's Research